skyfe79/Awesome/README.md

 ## Java

+- [pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
 - [antlr4](https://github.com/antlr/antlr4) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 - [CameraView](https://github.com/natario1/CameraView) - 📸 A well documented, high-level Android interface that makes capturing pictures and videos easy, addressing all of the common issues and needs.
 Real-time filters, gestures, watermarks, frame processing, RAW, output of any size.
 - [Mp4Composer-android](https://github.com/MasayukiSuda/Mp4Composer-android) - This library generate an Mp4 movie using Android MediaCodec API and apply filter, scale, trim, transcode, crop, timeScale, mute and rotate Mp4.